ComBio 2026 is coming to Sydney!

 In the broader context, the ANZSCDB represents its members on the Australian Academy of Science's National Committee for Cell and Developmental Biology, and is a member of the International Federation for Cell Biology (IFCB); and the International Society of Developmental Biologists (ISDB).

-Professor Aleksandra Filipovska, ANZSCDB President
+Professor Edwina McGlinn, ANZSCDB President

 Membership